Contents

 • Best lightweight live chat and chatbot: Tidio

-What Is eCommerce Complaint Handling and Why Does It Matter?
+What Is eCommerce Complaint Handling, and Why It Matters More Than Ever

-eCommerce customer complaint handling is the process of receiving, tracking, resolving, and analyzing shopper grievances across all online sales channels, including marketplaces, webstores, social media, email, and live chat.
-The goal is to resolve each issue on the first interaction, protect seller metrics and ratings, and turn negative experiences into retained customers.
+eCommerce customer complaint handling is the process of receiving, tracking, resolving, and analysing shopper grievances across every online sales channel.
+Marketplaces.
+Webstores.
+Social.
+Email.
+Live chat.
+The goal is simple to state and hard to execute: resolve on first contact, protect seller metrics, and turn negative experiences into retained customers.

-The business case is clear.
-According to HubSpot’s 2025 customer service research, 43% of customers said a poor customer service experience discouraged them from buying from a brand again.
-On the other side, Salesforce’s State of the Connected Customer report found that 80% of customers say the experience a company provides is as important as its products and services.
+The business case is straightforward.
+According to HubSpot research, 43% of customers said a poor customer service experience discouraged them from buying from a brand again.
+On the other side of the ledger, Salesforce’s Connected Customer research found that 80% of customers say the experience a company provides is as important as its products or services.

-For eCommerce sellers, the challenge is compounded by the fact that complaints arrive from multiple directions at once.
-A customer might file a return request through Amazon’s resolution center, send an angry DM on Instagram, and leave a one-star review on your Shopify store, all about the same order.
-Without a centralized system to manage complaint resolution across eCommerce channels, each of those touchpoints becomes a separate fire to fight.
+A customer might file a return request through Amazon’s resolution centre, send an angry DM on Instagram, and leave a one-star review on your Shopify store …all about the same order.
+Without a centralised system handling complaint resolution across every channel, each of those touchpoints becomes a separate fire.
+Your team ends up responding three times, often inconsistently, often too late.
+The customer’s frustration doubles because they now feel ignored across three surfaces instead of just one.

-Key Stat: 79% of customers expect consistent interactions across departments, yet 55% say it generally feels like they are communicating with separate departments rather than one company.
-(Salesforce)
+Key stat: 79% of customers expect consistent interactions across departments, yet 55% say it generally feels like they are dealing with separate departments rather than one company.

-The best complaint management software for eCommerce shares a few critical capabilities: it unifies messages from every sales channel into a single inbox, attaches full order and customer history to every ticket automatically, uses AI to classify and prioritize complaints, and provides analytics to track complaint trends and resolution performance over time.
+The best complaint management software shares a few non-negotiable capabilities.
+It unifies messages from every sales channel into one inbox.
+It attaches full order and customer history to every ticket automatically, without anyone asking.
+It uses AI to classify and prioritise complaints by urgency and sentiment.
+And it provides the analytics your team needs to spot recurring issues before they become bigger problems.

 The 5 Best Solutions for Handling eCommerce Customer Complaints